codemagic-ci-cd/codemagic-docs/content/publishing-yaml/distribution.md

 `Changes cannot be sent for review automatically.
 Please set the query parameter changesNotSentForReview to true.
 Once committed, the changes in this edit can be sent for review from the Google Play Console UI.`

-If your changes are sent to review automatically, but the field is still set to `True`, you will get the next error:
+If your changes are sent to review automatically, but the field is still set to `true`, you will get the next error:

 `Changes are sent for review automatically.
 The query parameter changesNotSentForReview must not be set.`
 {{</notebox>}}